Understanding RTP and House Edge

 High Volatility

-- Less frequent but larger wins
+- Less frequent wins

 - More dramatic swings

-- Higher risk of depleting bankroll
+- Risk of depleting bankroll

 - Potential for massive payouts

-Tip: Higher volatility games typically require a larger bankroll to withstand the longer losing streaks.
+Higher volatility games typically require a larger bankroll to withstand the longer losing streaks.
 As a rule of thumb, have at least 100-200 times your average bet size for high volatility games.

 Strategies to Improve Your Odds